Royals vs. Athletics Player Props Betting Odds

-Player props are listed for Vinnie Pasquantino and Brent Rooker, among others, when the Kansas City Royals host the Oakland Athletics at Kauffman Stadium on Friday at 8:10 PM ET.
+Player prop bet options for Vinnie Pasquantino, Brent Rooker and others are listed when the Kansas City Royals host the Oakland Athletics at Kauffman Stadium on Saturday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!